-&lt;sup>16IRI does not share the exact methodology that it uses to compute these shares.
-We understand that these are estimates similar to those in the widely used Trade Dimensions data on US supermarkets.
+22IRI does not share the exact methodology it uses to compute these shares.
+We understand that these are estimates similar to those in the widely used Trade Dimensions data on US supermarkets, combining point-of-sale information from a large set of stores with consumer surveys and other internal information provided by retailers.